berttot/COT-Inventory-Management-System/README.md

 The application supports three primary user roles with distinct responsibilities:

 - Superadmin: Full system owner with access to all settings, user management, system-wide reports, and the ability to seed or modify global data.
 Responsible for configuring departments and managing department admins.
 - Department Admin: Manages inventory and requests within a specific department.
-Can approve or reject staff requests, adjust stock for departmental items, and view departmental reports and logs.
+Can view departmental reports and logs.
 - Staff: Regular users who can browse available items, submit requests for needed supplies, and view the status of their requests.

 ## Setup